ZerBea/wifi_laboratory/README.md

 Expect missing or incomplete functions.

-Hardware modification (GPIO push button and GPIO LED is mandatory)
+Hardware modification (GPIO push button and GPIO LED is mandatory).

+hcxlabtool highjacks all(!) interfaces, uses the first suitable interface as "rogue1" and disables the remaining ones.

 Do not report issues or feature requests.